Dhyey-19/Misspelling_Correction/Spelling_Correction/README.md

 -> Run the script:
 -> bash
       python main.py
--> The corrected sentences will be saved in solution.txt.
+-> The corrected sentences will be saved in english_eval.corrected.txt.

 Project Structure
 Spelling_Correction_Project/